nat-leo/churn/README.md

-Churning is a repetitive task not only gets you icecream or butter, it's also good exercise!
+Churning is a repetitive task that gets you icecream or butter and is also good exercise!

 This repo is full of exercises, left here as code references for review.